Applicants

 Is this a university-based or a community-based program?

 The program is university-based with UMMC as the primary training site.
 About 1/4 of each resident's time across the 36 months of training is spent at the adjacent VA Medical Center.
 UMMC is the the only Level 1 trauma hospital in the state.
-With a total of 722 beds, it is the largest diagnostic, treatment and referral care system in Mississippi.
+With over 700 beds, it is the largest diagnostic, treatment and referral care system in Mississippi.
 Inpatient stays total about 29,000 annually with more than 209,000 outpatient and emergency visits every year.
 UMMC encompasses 6 health science schools with more than 2,800 students and with over 10,000 employees, the medical center is the largest employer in Mississippi.
 The VA has a maximum capacity of 60 medical beds, and the MICU has been remodeled recently.

 What is the patient population (disease processes, socioeconomic background, variety)?

-As the only academic medical center in a state with great disparities in health status, high disease and mortality rates and low socioeconomic status, UMMC serves a large and culturally diverse population.
+As the only academic medical center in a state with great disparities in health status, high disease and mortality rates and low socioeconomic status, UMMC serves a large and culturally varied population.
 A large number of patients from the Jackson area use the University for primary care, and patients from around Mississippi are referred for procedures and for diagnostic or therapeutic dilemmas.
 About half the patients are government-insured (Medicare and/or Medicaid) with a fair number of uninsured and some privately insured patients.
 Many state and local officials are cared for at the University Hospital.
 The VA population is predominantly male, older, and with more "bread and butter" internal medicine diagnoses.

 How much training in primary care vs. tertiary care?